 Updates to provisions in WTSA Res.2 concerning SG16

-The draft update for the title, mandate, lead Study Group roles and points of guidance for ITU-T Study Group 16 to be proposed for WTSA-20 for the 2021-2024 study period are as follows.
+The draft update for the title, mandate, lead Study Group roles and points of guidance for ITU-T Study Group 16 to be proposed for WTSA-20 for the 2021-2024 study period are as indicated in revision marks relative to the WTSA-16 mandate given to SG16.

 NOTE – No specific changes are proposed to Res.2 Annex C (allocation of Recommendations).